Power of Azelaic Acid Skincare Routine

 Azelaic Acid skincare can help alleviate your symptoms and enhance your overall appearance, whether acne, redness, hyperpigmentation, or uneven skin tone.
 Furthermore, it may decrease sensitivity to other skincare ingredients like AHAs (glycolic acid and lactic acid) or BHAs (salicylic acid).

 When adding an Azelaic Acid product to your routine, there are various options available – gels, serums, and creams are just a few options available to you.
-Furthermore, you may even find non-comedogenic azelaic acid products which won’t clog your pores and keep breakouts at bay!
+Furthermore, you may even find non-comedogenic azelaic acid products that won’t clog your pores and keep breakouts at bay!

 Selecting appropriate products is at the core of any successful azelaic acid skincare routine.
 Be wary that some brands of azelaic acid can cause burning and stinging sensations on sensitive skin types, leading to uncomfortable symptoms like dry or flaking complexion or peeling skin in early use.
 To avoid side effects, it is wise to test your product on a small skin patch first.
 Side effects should typically be mild and should subside as your body adjusts.